 **Dates & Times for 2023-2024 TBC**

 Number of Weeks: This course runs from September to August and is broken down into 3 semesters.
 Each semester runs for 12 weeks.
 The total number of study weeks is 36.
 The structure of the year is as follows: Semester 1: September – December, Semester 2: January – April, Semester 3: April/May - July/August.

 Number of Days/Evenings per week: Online recorded lectures for the modules in each semester will be provided to students at the start of each teaching week.
 Students will then partake in a live online tutorial class from 7pm – 9pm each Wednesday throughout the semester.
 Extra learning material will also be provided to students throughout the weeks.

-This programme will run from September 2022 to August 2023
+This programme will run from September 2023 to August 2024 TBC